Zoning Planning & Land Use Law in California

 You are also protected if your land is currently in complete compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be utilized to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Calabasas, California Attorney Help?
+What Can A Calabasas, California Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning disagreement will be markedly improved if you hire an accomplished Calabasas, California real estate attorney to help.